cauli/letter-soup/translation-files/key-value/json/formatjs/README.md

 }
 ```

-But it also supports custom formats for the services below:
+But it also supports custom structures for the services below:

 | Service                     | --format  |
 | --------------------------- | --------- |